Nonogram: Electronic puzzles

-Paint by numbers puzzles were implemented by 1995 on hand held electronic toys such as Game Boy and on other plastic puzzle toys.
-Nintendo picked up on this puzzle fad and released two "Picross" (picture crossword) titles for the Game Boy and nine for the Super Famicom (eight of which were released in two-month intervals for the Nintendo Power Super Famicom Cartridge Writer as the NP series) in Japan.
+Nonogram puzzles were implemented by 1995 on hand-held electronic toys such as Game Boy and on other plastic puzzle toys.
+Nintendo picked up on this puzzle fad, claiming the trademark for the name Picross (short for "picture crossword") for their own use, and released two nonogram titles for the Game Boy and nine for the Super Famicom (eight of which were released in two-month intervals for the Nintendo Power Super Famicom Cartridge Writer as the NP series) in Japan.
 Only one of these, Mario's Picross for the Game Boy, was released outside Japan.
-Since then, one of the most prolific Picross game developers has been Jupiter Corporation, who released Picross DS on the Nintendo DS in 2007, 8 titles in the Picross e series for the Nintendo 3DS eShop (along with 5 character-specific titles, including ones featuring Pokémon, Zelda and Sanrio characters), and 7 titles in the Picross S series for the Nintendo Switch (along with two character-specific ones featuring Kemono Friends and Overlord respectively, and another featuring intellectual properties from SEGA's Master System and Genesis).
+Since then, one of the most prolific Picross game developers has been Jupiter Corporation, who released Picross DS on the Nintendo DS in 2007, 9 titles in the Picross e series for the Nintendo 3DS eShop (along with 5 character-specific titles, including ones featuring Pokémon, Zelda and Sanrio characters), and 9 titles in the Picross S series for the Nintendo Switch (along with three character-specific ones featuring Kemono Friends, Overlord and Doraemon respectively, and two featuring intellectual properties from companies such as Sega and Namco respectively).

-Increased popularity in Japan launched new publishers and by now there were several monthly magazines, some of which contained up to 100 puzzles.
+Increased popularity in Japan launched new publishers, and by then, there were several monthly magazines, some of which contained up to 100 puzzles.
 The Japanese arcade game Logic Pro was released by Deniam Corp in 1996, with a sequel released the following year.
 UK games developer Jagex released a nonogram puzzle in 2011 as part of their annual Halloween event for their role-playing game, Runescape.
 In 2013, Casual Labs released a mobile version of these puzzles called Paint it Back with the theme of restoring an art gallery.
 Released early in 2017, Pictopix has been presented as a worthy heir to Picross on PC by Rock, Paper, Shotgun.
 In particular, the game enables players to share their creations.

 Today

-Paint by numbers have been published by Sanoma Uitgevers in the Netherlands, Puzzler Media (formerly British European Associated Publishers) in the UK and Nikui Rosh Puzzles in Israel.
+Nonograms have been published by Sanoma Uitgevers in the Netherlands, Puzzler Media (formerly British European Associated Publishers) in the UK and Nikui Rosh Puzzles in Israel.
 Magazines with nonogram puzzles are published in the US, UK, Germany, Netherlands, Italy, Hungary, Finland, the Czech Republic, Slovakia, Russia, Ukraine, and many other countries.

+Numerous names have been developed for these puzzles, typically from names given by various publications or from computer programs that offer these puzzles.
+Including Griddlers, such names include CrossPix, Descarte's Enigma, FigurePic, IllustLogic, Oekaki-Logic, Paint by Numbers, PictureLogic, and StarPic.
+Although the name is trademarked by Nintendo, Picross has also been used to refer to nonogram puzzles.